California DREAM Act (CADAA)

-AB 131 is a significant bill that makes all AB 540 students, including those who are undocumented, eligible for Cal Grant entitlement awards and makes undocumented AB 540 students eligible for awards from other institutional aid funds, including tuition and fee revenue (e.g., UC's aid program from "return-to-aid" that funds UC's systemwide minimum commitment to financial aid for all undergraduates).
+- AB 131 makes all AB 540 students - including those who are Undocumented - eligible for Cal Grant entitlement awards and Undocumented AB 540 students eligible for awards from other institutional aid funds, including tuition and fee revenue (e.g., UC's aid program from "return-to-aid" that funds UC's systemwide minimum commitment to financial aid for all undergraduates).
 AB 131 allows the UC's to resume making awards from all UC funds to AB 540 Undocumented students, as was possible prior to the federal prohibition in 1996.